Celine Dion: 2000–2003: Hiatus, A New Day Has Come, One Heart, and 1 fille & 4 types

-In conjunction with an endorsement deal with Chrysler, she released One Heart (2003), an album represented her appreciation for life.
+In conjunction with an endorsement deal with Chrysler, she released One Heart (2003), an album representing her appreciation for life.
 The album largely consisted of pop and dance music—a deviation from the soaring, melodramatic ballads, for which she had been known.
 Although the album achieved moderate success, One Heart was met with mixed criticism, and words such as "predictable" and "banal" appeared even in the most lenient reviews.
 A cover of the 1989 Cyndi Lauper hit "I Drove All Night", released to launch her advertising campaign with Chrysler, incorporated elements of dance-pop and rock and roll.
 The advertising deal was met with criticism, with some stating Dion was trying to cater to her sponsors.

 After One Heart, she released her next English-language studio album, Miracle (2004).
 Miracle was a multimedia project conceived by Dion and Australian photographer Anne Geddes and had a theme centring on babies and motherhood.
 The album was filled with lullabies and other songs of maternal love and inspiration, including covers of Louis Armstrong's "What a Wonderful World" and John Lennon's "Beautiful Boy".
 The reviews for Miracle were mixed.
 Stephen Thomas Erlewine gave the album three of out five stars, stating, "The worst you can say about the record is that there are no surprises, but the audience for this record doesn't want surprises; they want comfort, whether it arrives in polished music or artsy photos of newborns, and Miracle provides both, which makes it appealing for those expectant or new mothers in Dion's audience."
 Chuck Taylor of Billboard wrote the single "Beautiful Boy" was "an unexpected gem" and called Dion "a timeless, enormously versatile artist", Chuck Arnold of People, however, labelled the album as excessively sentimental, while Nancy Miller of Entertainment Weekly opined that "the whole earth-mama act is just opportunism, reborn".
 Miracle debuted at No. 4 on the Billboard 200 chart and No. 1 in Canada and was eventually certified platinum by the RIAA.